• Skip to primary navigation

 See the Northern Lights

-Whether you choose to see the Northern Lights in Churchill, in Thompson, or wherever else you happen to be, you’re in for a real show.
+Whether you choose to see the aurora borealis in Churchill, in Thompson, or wherever else you happen to be, you’re in for a real show.
 Manitoba is an excellent place to view the Northern Lights, especially in February and March, so be prepared to see the colours dance and swirl across the night sky.
+(We’ve got a whole article dedicated to tips on how to see the northern lights in Manitoba.)

 Spot all of the SeaWalls Churchill Murals